highcharts/highcharts/docs/chart-and-series-types/treegraph-chart.md

 API options
 -----------

-For the full set of available options, [see the API](https://api.highcharts.com/highcharts/series.organization).

 ### Links

 In contrast to treemap series, the connections between the nodes are represented as links.
 The links are generated from the options of the child.
 The shape of the link is the same as in the organization chart, and the same options apply.
 To apply the general options to all links, you can define the link options like this: